citp/privacy-policy-historical/s/st/stu/stuffyoushouldknow.com.md

-> *The following text is extracted and transformed from the stuffyoushouldknow.com privacy policy that was archived on 2017-10-03.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171003051634id_/https%3A//www.howstuffworks.com/privacy-stuff-media.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the stuffyoushouldknow.com privacy policy that was archived on 2018-04-03.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180403030737id_/https%3A//www.howstuffworks.com/privacy-stuff-media.htm) for the most accurate reproduction.*

 # Privacy Statement for Stuff Media | HowStuffWorks

-This privacy policy applies to the websites that are owned and operated by HowStuffWorks, a division of InfoSpace Holdings LLC ("HSW," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
+This privacy policy applies to the websites that are owned and operated by Stuff Media LLC ("Stuff Media," "we" or "us") where this privacy policy is posted (collectively, the "Sites").
 This privacy policy does not pertain to information that is collected offline.
 BY USING THE SITES, YOU CONSENT TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY AND TO OUR PROCESSING OF PERSONAL INFORMATION FOR THE PURPOSES STATED BELOW.
 IF YOU DO NOT AGREE TO THE TERMS AND CONDITIONS OF THIS PRIVACY POLICY, PLEASE DO NOT USE THE SITES.

 **A. Information Collected**

-This privacy policy applies only to information collected on the Sites and does not apply to information collected by HSW through any other means.
+This privacy policy applies only to information collected on the Sites and does not apply to information collected by Stuff Media through any other means.
 For details on the information collected and used from children under the age of 13, see Section D below.
 We collect two types of information from visitors to the Sites: (1) Personally Identifiable Information; and (2) Non-Personally Identifiable Information, such as your IP address or cookies.

 **(1) Personally Identifiable Information**

 "Personally Identifiable Information" is information that identifies you personally, such as your name, address, telephone number, email address, or company name.
-HSW collects and stores the personally identifiable information that you have provided to us.
+Stuff Media collects and stores the personally identifiable information that you have provided to us.
 Here are some examples of manners in which we may collect your personally identifiable information on the Sites:

 · We may collect your email address, first and last name and zip code if you sign up for an online newsletter;